10 Criteria for Gauging the Long-Term Compatibility of New Suppliers of Organometallics

 What procedures and practices does the supplier already have in place to ensure the company is up-to-date with the latest regulations?
 Specifically, how are they being proactive?
 For example, do they do early implementation of new regulations, in advance of the compliance deadlines?

 Staying ahead of the regulatory curve is just smart business: It can uncover any unanticipated glitches and make the rollout of the new compliance procedures go smoother.
-It also reduces your company’s risk exposure when you partner with a company that’s a leader in environmental, health, safety & sustainability (EHS&S) (Is this the right description for EHS&S?)
+It also reduces your company’s risk exposure when you partner with a company that’s a leader in environmental, health, safety & sustainability (EHS&S).

 - Is in-depth technical expertise readily provided?